 Bendigo draws modern-day fossickers to its popular antiques precinct, in search of a piece of yesteryear.

-On View Street you can rummage for vintage fashion, retro homewares and other pieces of nostalgia at a range of stores, including the delightful View Street Bazaar.
+Rummage for vintage fashion, retro homewares and other pieces of nostalgia at a range of stores on View Street.

 For book lovers, a browse through the massive collection at Book Now is essential.
 An estimated 60,000 books line the shelves.
 The building dates back to 1894.

 If you want to take home something uniquely Bendigo, head to Bendigo Pottery.
-Pottery has been handmade on the premises since 1858, making this Australia’s oldest working pottery.
+Pottery has been handmade on the premises since 1858.

 Ways to relax in Bendigo

 There are plenty of ways to relax and take it easy in Bendigo, making it a popular weekend destination for stressed Melburnians.